somedatapacket/docs.humio.com/content/parsers/tagging.md

 We could now create a [view]({{< ref "views.md" >}}) for the users that don't have access rights to look at the data marked as `secret=true`.

-We created a new field as part of the parsing process.
+Note that we created a new field as part of the parsing process.
 Had I not defined `secret` as a tagging field the view would still work perfectly fine.
 In fact I would get the exact same results - albeit without the performance enhancement of the tag based search.